bhaveshj2611/Buzz/README.md

 4. Press the send button or hit enter to send your message.
 5. You'll see your messages appear on the right side of the screen.
 6. Messages from other users will appear on the left side.

+This is a v1 for the app.
+I plan to introduce several exciting features in upcoming versions:

+- User authentication and accounts
+- Private messaging between users
+- Group chat functionality
+- File and image sharing
+- Voice messages

 ## Development